arifurrahmanns/mediable/README.md

 ## Database schema

 The built-in SQL providers (`sqlite` / `postgres` / `mysql`) create this table on first run when `autoMigrate: true`.
-Also emitted as `migrations/0001_create_media.sql` by `npx mediakit init` for teams that prefer to apply migrations through their own tooling.
-MongoDB users get the analogous indexes created by `npx mediakit migrate`.
+Also emitted as `migrations/0001_create_media.sql` by `npx mediable init` for teams that prefer to apply migrations through their own tooling.
+MongoDB users get the analogous indexes created by `npx mediable migrate`.

 ```sql
 CREATE TABLE media (